ai-coustics/aic-sdk-rs/README.md

-# Rust Wrapper for the ai|coustics SDK
+# Rust Wrapper for the ai-coustics SDK

 This example is using the Linux x86 built of our SDK.
 If you need a different built, just exchange the `libaic.a` or `aic.lib` file in the `aic-sdk-sys/libs/` folder.